bailey572/devops/02_cmWithAnsibleTerraform/docker/Notes.md

 Starting out, we will pass linux commands directly to the target system through the ansible service by usurping the -a (MODULE_ARGS) flag and invoking default ansible 'command' module.

 The following commands will reach out to the client node and perform simple file IO.
-Since we have not automated the known_host for the containers, you will prompted to establish the authenticity of the fingerprint.
+Since we have not automated the known_host for the containers, you will be prompted to establish the authenticity of the fingerprint.
 Enter yes to connect and update sources known_host file.

 ```bash
 ansible ansible_client -a "ls -al"                      # list clients working directory content